jurgob/jurgo-boemo-blog/content/blog/exhaustive_pattern_matching_in_typeScript/index.md

 ## Conclusion

 Exhaustive pattern matching is a valuable technique for writing reliable and maintainable code.
 By leveraging TypeScript's type system and features like `never`, developers can ensure that all possible cases are handled, leading to more robust software.
 Additionally, with libraries like `ts-pattern` and upcoming language features, pattern matching in TypeScript is becoming even more expressive and convenient.
 Anyway, My personal opinion is that the pattern matching in typescript  right now, in terms of ergonomics, is  very far from the one you got in languages like Rust.
-Such a foundamental things should be part of the language, so I'm really looking forward for the pattern matching proposal.
+Such a fundamental things should be part of the language, so I'm really looking forward for the pattern matching proposal.
 But don't wait for it, us it now! with ts-pattern or with never.